DoFlow: Flow-based Generative Models for Interventional and Counterfactual Forecasting on Time Series

+To obtain a quantitative decision rule, we first compute $\ell_i(t)$ on all test windows that do \emph{not} overlap any outages and collect the empirical distribution of these scores for each node $i$.
+Let $\eta_i$ denote the 10th percentile of this normal-score distribution.
+We then flag time $t$ as \emph{locally abnormal} for node $i$ whenever

+To avoid reacting to isolated noise spikes, we declare an anomaly only if at least one node exhibits $5$ consecutive minutes of low scores, i.e., there exists $i$ and a run of times $t, t{+}1,\dots,t{+}4$ such that $\ell_i(\tau) < \eta_i$ for all $\tau$ in that run.
+The anomaly \emph{detection time} for a given outage is the earliest $t$ at which this criterion is met; in Figure~\ref{fig:hydropower-outages}, the corresponding detection markers are plotted relative to the known outage time (minute 50 in each panel).

-Figure~\ref{fig:hydropower-outages} presents two segments of DoFlow log-probabilities during outage time windows.
-In each case, minute 50 marks the actual outage event.
-Notably, DoFlow’s log-probability output becomes abnormal well before the outage occurs—sometimes as early as 20 minutes prior (e.g., $X_{6,t}$ in the right panel) and as late as 10 minutes prior.
+In Figure \ref{fig:hydropower-outages}, notably, DoFlow’s log-probability output becomes abnormal well before the outage occurs—sometimes as early as 20 minutes prior (e.g., $X_{6,t}$ in the right panel) and as late as 10 minutes prior.
 This allows anomalies to be detected in advance of the true outage.